graemebrooks/Oxbow/README.md

 - AAU I want to be able to access and view a gallery of my art reviews.
 - AAU I want to be able to view recent reviews and comment on them.
 - AAU I want to be able to update and delete my reviews.
-- AAU I want to be able to update and delete my comments.
+- AAU I want to be able to delete my comments.

 ## Data Structure